slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
-# 2.2 - On cooperations
+# 2.2 - On cooperating

 ## On relationships